The New Online Math Tutoring Platform that Personalizes the Learning Experience

 To get started with Learner, I gave them a call and explained the situation.
 I spent about 30 minutes chatting with the academic coach.
 I described my concern, my daughter’s situation, and some of her academic strengths in art and weaknesses.
 And they asked lots of questions so they could get the full picture.

-After assessing the circumstances, we agreed that the tutor needs to be someone who is nurturing, to accommodate Sarah’s sensitivity.
+After assessing the circumstances, we agreed that the tutor needs to be someone who is nurturing, to accommodate our daughter’s sensitivity.
 They then spelled out their process for me.
 They pointed out that this is a rigorous program, and it takes work.
-They explained that it might take a few sessions for Sarah and her tutor to get in a good groove.
-And that the tutor and Learner program as a whole needed to understand Sarah’s gaps, and learning style so they could best structure the learning process for her.
+They explained that it might take a few sessions for her and her tutor to get in a good groove.
+And that the tutor and Learner program as a whole needed to understand her gaps, and learning style so they could best structure the learning process for her.

 I appreciated that they were so upfront and honest with me about the fact that this isn’t just a quick fix.
 I had expected that, but I know some tutoring programs make it seem like they just snap their fingers, and suddenly the student is a math wiz.
 But Learner seemed like they would patiently walk her through step by step, even through the rough patches.